MonoGame/MonoGame/README.md

 * Our [issue tracker](https://github.com/MonoGame/MonoGame/issues) is on GitHub.
 * Use our [community forums](http://community.monogame.net/) for support questions.
 * You can [join the Discord server](https://discord.gg/monogame) and chat live with the core developers and other users.
-* The [official documentation](http://www.monogame.net/documentation/) is on our website.
+* The [official documentation](https://monogame.net/articles/index.html) is on our website.
-* Download release and development [packages](http://www.monogame.net/downloads/).
+* Here are the [Getting Started](https://monogame.net/articles/getting_started/index.html) instructions for each platform, or you can download a specific release from [here](https://github.com/MonoGame/MonoGame/releases).
 * Follow [@MonoGameTeam](https://twitter.com/monogameteam) on Twitter.

 ## License